rubymonolith/nocheckout/README.md

 How does it do the least amount possible?
 It sends your users down the [Stripe Checkout](https://stripe.com/docs/api/checkout/sessions) path for buying stuff, then sends them back to your site.
 There's also a StripeWebhooks controller that handles Stripe's callbacks.

 That's it!
-You don't even have to include the `stripe.js` file on your website, which means your users get a faster more private browsing session.
+You don't even have to include the `stripe.js` file on your website, which means your users experience a faster, more private browsing session.

 ## Installation